mdn/browser-compat-data/docs/publishing.md

 Any project owner (or release designee) can complete the following steps to publish a new version, but please coordinate releases with [@ddbeck](https://github.com/ddbeck).

+The steps in this process assume:

+- `NPM_TOKEN` is set in the repository secrets.
+If the token is invalidated or unset, a member of the `@mdn` organization on npm must [create a new token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) and [add it to the repository's secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository).
-The steps in this process assume that your `origin` remote points to `mdn/browser-compat-data`.
+- Your `origin` remote points to `mdn/browser-compat-data`.
 You may have to adjust the procedure to use a different remote name.

 ## Prepare the release